 It is not yet too late for Protestants to redeem themselves.
 Will they do it?
 Will they stand consistently upon the Protestant profession?
-Or will they still continue to occupy the "indefensible, selfcontradictory, and suicidal" position of professing to be Protestants, yet standing on Catholic ground, receiving Catholic insult, and bearing Catholic condemnation?
+Or will they still continue to occupy the "indefensible, self-contradictory, and suicidal" position of professing to be Protestants, yet standing on Catholic ground, receiving Catholic insult, and bearing Catholic condemnation?
 Will they indeed take the written word only, the Scripture alone, as their sole authority and their sole standard?
 Or will they still hold the "indefensible, self-contradictory, and suicidal" doctrine and practice of following the authority of the Catholic Church and of wearing the sign of her authority?
 Will they keep the Sabbath of the Lord, the seventh day, according to Scripture?
 Or will they keep the Sunday according to the tradition of the Catholic Church?
-Dear reader, which will YOU do?